embrace-io/embrace-docs/docs/ios/upgrade-guide.md

 | `.clearAllUserPersonas` | `.metadata.removeAllPersonaTags(lifespans:)` ||
 | `.getDeviceId` | `.currentDeviceId()` | |

-## Some features have been deprecated and removed
+## Features that have been deprecated and removed

 As noted above, Moments have been deprecated and are not available in Embrace Apple 6.
 Other deprecated features include:
-- Battery charging
-- Screenshots
 - Battery level/charging
 - NSURLConnection capture
+- Screenshots
 - App disk usage (including free disk space and CPU "spike")
 - Set user as "payer"

-## Deprioritized features still have to be migrated
+## Features still to be migrated

 In upcoming minor versions, you can expect to see familiar features from the iOS 5 SDK.
 While these are useful and will remain in use, we chose to prioritize migration of important paradigms like Performance Tracing and Auto-instrumentation while building on OpenTelemetry signals.
 Some upcoming features include:
 - User Personas